digiArchitect/ImagePrGroupWork/readme.md

-# Jylah and Archie's image Processor
+# Jylah and Archie's Enhanced Image Processor

 Jylah and Archie's image processor is a text-based interactive image processor program that runs in java.
+Details of the changes we made to our design since the initial assignment are noted at the bottom of this README.

 ## Installation

-Downlad the zip from handins
+Downlad the zip from handins.

 ## Usage